amanh-iitj/avsddac_7nm/README.md

 - In this design of 10-bit R2R DAC, a CMOS 2-stage operational amplifier (Op-Amp) is a critical component for the proper functioning of the R-2R DAC.
 This topology is highly favored in analog circuit design due to its ability to provide both high gain and the flexibility to drive low-impedance loads effectively.
 The CMOS 2-stage Op-Amp consists of two key stages:

-The first stage is a differential amplifier, responsible for achieving a high gain and rejecting common-mode signals.
-The second stage further amplifies the signal, ensuring that the Op-Amp can drive loads with significant current demands while maintaining stability and performance.
+- The CMOS 2-stage Op-Amp consists of two key stages: The first stage is a differential amplifier, responsible for achieving a high gain and rejecting common-mode signals.The second stage further amplifies the signal, ensuring that the Op-Amp can drive loads with significant current demands while maintaining stability and performance.

 ### Simulations and Results